Chris Harris (safety): Chicago Bears

 On January 28, 2013, Harris was hired by the Bears as a defensive quality control coach.
 He was not retained by new Bears head coach John Fox in 2015.

 San Diego / Los Angeles Chargers

 Harris joined the San Diego Chargers as their assistant defensive backs coach in 2016.

 Washington Football Team / Commanders

 Harris joined the Washington Football Team as their defensive backs coach in 2020.

 Tennessee Titans

 On January 21, 2023, the Tennessee Titans hired Harris as their defensive pass game coordinator and cornerbacks coach.
 Following the 2023 season, Harris was retained by new head coach Brian Callahan in the same role.
 On January 27, 2025, it was announced that Harris and the Titans would be parting ways.

 New York Jets

 On January 31, 2025, the New York Jets hired Harris to serve as their defensive backs coach and passing game coordinator.
+On December 15, Harris was named the interim defensive coordinator following the firing of Steve Wilks.